Spider Vein Treatments In Portland Oregon At Cascade!

 Not all lasers are the same!
 The type of laser you choose for your vein treatments will make a huge difference in the number of overall treatments needed.
 This will increase the total cost, and can possibly damage your skin.

 What really separates our laser from others is the Opti-Beam technology that distributes energy effectively over the whole spot size compared to lasers of old with a circular spot size whereas the energy was pinpointed and not evenly distributed.
-This technology will remove your veins faster, easier, and will decrease your chance of scarring.
+This technology will remove your veins faster, easier, and will decrease your chance of scarring or permanent pigmentation changes.
 Our goal is to bring your skin back to normal as possible.

 We also like to be as honest and straightforward as possible with our customers regarding the overall number of treatments needed and overall costs.
 Although we offer the latest technology in Portland, we still believe aesthetic treatments should not break the bank.